Implement CIS Controls in Microsoft Cloud Products

 - Wireless Access Control: Secure configurations like AES are required for any wireless connection used to connect to the organization’s cloud resources.

 - Account Monitoring and Control: Account activity is monitored by connecting Azure Active Directory logs to Microsoft Sentinel.
 Account access is controlled using routine access reviews.

 - Implement a Security Awareness and Training Program: Security awareness training is updated and implemented routinely within the organization.

-- Penetration Tests and Red Team Exercises: Penetration testing is done on at least a weekly basis to test security controls in Azure Sentinel.
+- Penetration Tests and Red Team Exercises: Penetration testing is done on at least a weekly basis to test security controls in Microsoft Sentinel.
 Formal red team exercises are performed throughout the organization routinely to test the organization’s security controls holistically.